 - Who can I contact if I have queries about this privacy notice?

-You can also contact us directly if you have any questions about our privacy notice.
+- You can also contact us directly if you have any questions about our privacy notice or information we hold about you.

 If you are dissatisfied with our handling of any complaint you also have the right to raise concerns with The UK Information Commissioner: https://ico.org.uk